 Retrofit in Herefordshire: what’s going on?

 Boiler upgrade scheme: all you need to know

 We’ll add links to book on Eventbrite as soon as dates are finalised or you can sign-up to our newsletter from the footer to make sure you find out about our news and events.

 In the community

-Building Sense has co-organised a number of events in the community this Autumn.
+Building Sense co-organised a number of events in the community during Autumn 2022.
 More details about 2023 community events to follow.

 Thinking of making your home more energy efficient?
 See what your neighbours have done!